 Instead of surrounding the entire collision point with an enclosed detector as do ATLAS and CMS, the LHCb experiment uses a series of subdetectors to detect mainly forward particles – those thrown forwards by the collision in one direction.
 The first subdetector is mounted close to the collision point, with the others following one behind the other over a length of 20 metres.

-An abundance of different types of quark are created by the LHC before they decay quickly into other forms.
+An abundance of different quark types are created by the LHC before they decay quickly into other forms.
 To catch the b quarks, LHCb has developed sophisticated movable tracking detectors close to the path of the beams circling in the LHC.

 The 5600-tonne LHCb detector is made up of a forward spectrometer and planar detectors.
-It is 21 metres long, 10 metres high and 13 metres wide, and sits 100 metres below ground near the village of Ferney-Voltaire, France.
-About 700 scientists from 66 different institutes and universities make up the LHCb collaboration (October 2013).
+It is 21 metres long, 10 metres high and 13 metres wide, and sits 100 metres below ground near the town of Ferney-Voltaire, France.
+About 1400 scientists, engineers and technicians from 18 countries make up the LHCb collaboration (January 2021).